-India is committed to reduce the burden of blindness by adopting the strategies advocated by Vision 2020 -“THE RIGHT TO SIGHT” which seeks to ensure the best possible vision for all people following an integrated approach.
-Currently, LEPRA Society is a member of VISION 2020 – a national forum in India committed to the prevention of blindness and an active partner in the National Programme for Control of Blindness (NPCB) for the prevention of blindness in Western Odisha.
+India is committed to reducing the burden of blindness by adopting the strategies advocated by Vision 2020 -“THE RIGHT TO SIGHT” which seeks to ensure the best possible vision for all people following an integrated approach.
+Currently, LEPRA is a member of VISION 2020 – a national forum in India committed to the prevention of blindness and an active partner in the National Programme for Control of Blindness (NPCB) for the prevention of blindness in Western Odisha.

-LEPRA Society initiated eye care activities in Telangana and Odisha as one of the disability management components in all its leprosy projects and gradually extended the same to general population collaborating with government in different operational areas.
+LEPRA initiated eye care activities in Telangana and Odisha as one of the disability management components in all its leprosy projects and gradually extended the same to general population collaborating with the government in different operational areas.